-The applicant advises that vehicle access will be limited to one vehicle to the Staging Post adjacent West Bay Road with a light vehicle (quad) track extending from the Staging Post to the Service Point and guide accommodation.
-In total, this access will be some 1.7 kilometres long.
+The applicant advises that vehicle access will be limited to one vehicle to the Staging Post adjacent Sanderson Bay Fire Track with a light vehicle (quad) track extending from the Staging Post to the Service Point and guide accommodation.

 One car park is proposed at the Staging Post for this vehicle with the light vehicle being stored and parked within either the Staging Post or Service Point buildings.